swetoast/environment_engine/README.md

 - **Your setpoint is the setpoint.** Above it, the engine cools.
 Only a safety hold overrides that — not price, not the time of night, not a comfort model.
-- **Learns your room.** Fits the actual thermal physics online (envelope leakiness, solar gain, how much your AC really removes, the heat you add by being home) and cools *ahead* of the heat.
+- **Learns your room.** Fits the actual thermal physics online — envelope leakiness, solar gain, how much your AC really removes, the heat you add by being home — and cools *ahead* of the heat.
 - **Electricity-aware.** Reads the spot-price forecast and banks cooling while power is cheap.
   Never lets price stop it cooling.
 - **Safety first.** Smoke, an overloaded outlet, or nearby lightning stop everything immediately.